 \section{Method}

-Before describing our outlier mitigation method, recall two observations from the \cref{sec:motivation}: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=1pt] \item Outliers in vision encoders tend to emerge in the middle layers of the model (e.g., fully-connected layers in block 5--8), whereas for LLMs outliers emerge from the early layers. \item Sink tokens (i.e., outlier-prone) discovered in the middle layers tend to be similar across images. \end{itemize} Putting these together with prior observations in LLMs---prefixing additional sink tokens mitigate outliers in other tokens \citep{son2024prefixing}---we arrive at the following hypothesis:
+Before introducing our method, we recall two observations from \cref{sec:motivation}: \begin{itemize} \item In vision encoders, outliers tend to emerge in the middle layers (e.g., fully-connected layers in blocks 5--8), whereas in LLMs they begin to appear in the early layers. \item Sink tokens (i.e., outlier-prone tokens) discovered in the middle layers are highly similar across images. \end{itemize} Combining these observations with prior findings in LLMs---prefixing additional sink tokens can mitigate outliers \cite{son2024prefixing}---we arrive at the following hypothesis: